justpy-org/justpy/docs/tutorial/html_components.md

 The images are added inside a loop.
 In each iteration of the loop, an image is added to the page.
 The `src` attribute designates where to fetch the image from, in our case the [python.org](https://www.python.org) website.
 As you see in this example, you can combine Tailwind classes (or any CSS classes) with setting the `style` attribute.
 Here, the style is set to [rotate](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate) the image based on the loop variable.
 We also set the height and width attributes of the image to 100.

 The program then sets the `degree` attribute of the image to the loop variable.
 It will be used in the event handlers that define the interaction with the mouse.

 !!! note
     `degree` is a different kind of attribute than `src`, `height`, and `width`.
 It is a user defined attribute that is not part of the HTML specification.
 In the JustPy component definitions, attributes that are part of the HTML specification are explicitly identified and handled accordingly.

 The mouse event handlers change the `style` and `class` attributes of the element as needed using the `degree` attribute of the image if required.
 For clarity, the event handlers are defined inside the loop, but they could be defined just once outside the loop or outside the request handler.
 We could also set the attributes as keyword arguments and the result is the following:

+## Setting Attributes with keyword arguments
 ```python
 import justpy as jp